 The housemade pasta, whether crowned with a pancetta-laced meatball or given the carbonara treatment, is the star of the show at Tavola, an Italian bistro in Charlottesville’s Belmont neighborhood.
 Tavola’s back patio offers a quiet moment away from the din of the dining room, perfect for a bottle of wine and an order of fried artichokes.
 With dinner service on Mondays, Tavola is a solid option on a night when other restaurants tend to be shuttered.

 Chef Tucker Yoder cooks with the seasons at Broadcloth, an elegant, modern dining destination tucked in a converted wool mill.
-Expect exceptional, detailed service and often Asian-inspired cuisine with nods to French technique—dishes like koshihikari rice with smoked duck leg and roasted duck breast or seared rockfish with fried eggplant, chili garlic crisp, and jasmine rice.
+There, you can expect exceptional, detailed service and often Asian-inspired cuisine with nods to French technique—dishes like koshihikari rice with smoked duck leg and roasted duck breast or seared rockfish with fried eggplant, chili garlic crisp, and jasmine rice.
 As such, the menu changes often, but at least the dining style relieves guests of guess work.
-Simply choose a 4-course, 6-course, or 8-10-course chef’s tasting menu, and sit back while Yoder does the rest.
-Open Friday and Saturday nights, reservations are highly suggested.
+Simply choose a 4-course, 6-course, or up to 10-course chef’s tasting menu, and sit back while Yoder does the rest.

 When a chef as esteemed as Jean-Georges Vongerichten opens an outpost in Virginia, it’s cause for celebration (and a road trip).
-Just 15 minutes outside of Charlottesville, Vongerichten’s Marigold at Keswick Hall embraces seasonality.
-The restaurant within the luxury resort features produce grown on the grounds of Keswick, with a nod to the Asian cuisine that inspires Vongerichten (as seen in dishes like pumpkin and basil potstickers).
-Now serving breakfast (for hotel guests only), lunch, and dinner, Marigold’s menu marries fine dining with a Southern sensibility.
-But what’s perhaps most exciting is the attention paid to plant-based dining, which the menu delivers in dishes like the whole roasted cauliflower with turmeric tahini, a standout even among omnivorous options.
+Just 15 minutes outside of Charlottesville, at Marigold at Keswick Hall, Vongerichten embraces seasonality, featuring produce grown on the grounds of Keswick, with a nod, in dishes like pumpkin and basil potstickers, to the Asian cuisine that inspires him.
+Now serving breakfast, lunch, and dinner on the grounds of the luxury resort, Marigold’s menu marries fine dining with a Southern sensibility, but what’s perhaps most exciting is the attention paid to plant-based dining, which the menu delivers in dishes like the whole roasted cauliflower with turmeric tahini, a standout even among omnivorous options.